andijcr/pandatriage/README.md

 python3 index.py
 ```

-When you already used the tool and pull new version you should either `rm -rf data` or use `python3 index.py --reindex`.
+When you already used the tool and pull new version you should execute `python3 index.py --reindex` once.
+If
-The latter is faster because it doesn't download the test db again and only reprocess it.
+it fails then wipe the whole state out `rm -rf data` and start from scratch `python3 index.py`.

 ### New failures